 Issues we found

-High moisture in 3 areas around stanchions, track and anchor
+High moisture in 3 areas around stanchions, track and

 Leaks near hand rails, possible aft quarter berth